Quercus alba L.

 White oak is a member of the beech family (Fagaceae).
 It is a hardwood that typically grows to a height between 80-100 feet, with a trunk that is 3-4 feet in diameter, and has a large, round crown.
 The bark is rough with a light gray color from which it gets its name.
 The tree has simple leaves that are arranged alternately on the branches.
 The leaves are between 4-6 inches long, with deep, rounded lobes that are even around the edges and a wedge-shaped bottom.
 The leaves are green on the top and whitened on the bottom.
 White oak trees produce unisex flowers at different times in the spring, so the trees cannot self-pollinate.
 The male flowers are yellow-green catkins about 2-4 inches long.
 The female flowers are reddish-green spikes that grow in mid-spring with the leaves9.
 The fruit produced are oval acorns that grow with large, bowl shaped caps that cover ¼ of the nut before the nut falls, without the cap, in the fall2,4,5,7,8.

-White oak leaves, bark and acorns. @ B. Harms, Maryland Plant Atlas13
+White oak leaves, bark and acorns.
+B. Harms, Maryland Biodiversity Project 13

 Native range of white oak.
 USDA9